Our print magazine went to press during the NIT, but we’re elated to report our men’s basketball team won the title. Go Mean Green!

 The women's golf team, led by graduate student Audrey Tan ('22), put in a record-breaking performance at the ICON Invitational tournament at the Golf Club of Houston in February.
 Tan broke her own 54-hole scoring record, earning Conference USA Player of the Week honors.
 The team, ranked No. 50 in the Golfstat poll, came in second place, defeating 10 teams ranked higher.

-In other golf news, Sandra Palmer ('63) is scheduled to be inducted into the World Golf Hall of Fame this June.
+In other golf news, Sandra Palmer ('63) is scheduled to be inducted into the World Golf Hall of Fame in June 2024.
 Palmer racked up 19 victories during her 30-year career on the Ladies Professional Golf Association Tour.

 Well, 58-03.75 feet, to be precise, is the distance freshman KeAyla Dove covered in the shot put, a Mean Green record.
 She competed in the NCAA Division I Indoor Track and Field Championships in March and was runner-up in the Conference USA Championships in February.
 Also at the meet, freshman Marta Sivina won the women's pentathlon.